isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-care-service-for-weeds/index.md

 **Lawn Doctor:** Known for its locally owned franchises and proprietary equipment, Lawn Doctor backs its weed control services with a strong customer satisfaction guarantee.

 * **Weed Control Focus:** Lawn Doctor offers customized weed control plans that include pre-emergent applications for grassy weeds like crabgrass and post-emergent treatments for broadleaf weeds.
-Their "Turf Tamer�" equipment ensures precise and even product distribution.
+Their "Turf Tamer" equipment ensures precise and even product distribution.
 They aim to not just eliminate weeds but also build a thick, healthy lawn to prevent future infestations.
 * **Key Strengths:** Strong "Lawn Doctor Guarantee" which means if you're not satisfied, they'll reapply the treatment at no additional cost or refund the cost of your last application.
 Local ownership often provides responsive service and tailored plans.
 * **Considerations:** Results can vary slightly by franchise location.
 While their guarantee is strong, it's essential to communicate issues promptly.
 * [Learn about Lawn Doctor's Weed Control Services](https://www.lawndoctor.com/weed-control/)